 MWBE Frequently Asked Questions

-What is New York Executive Law, Article 15-A?
+• What is Article 15-A of the New York State Executive Law?

-Article 15-A of the New York Executive Law, signed into law on July 19, 1988, requires State agencies to establish employment and business participation goals for minorities and women on State contracts.
+Article 15-A of the New York State Executive Law, signed into law on July 19, 1988, requires State agencies to establish employment and business participation goals for minorities and women on State contracts.

-Do MWBE firms have to be certified to receive goal credit?
+• Do MWBE firms have to be certified to receive goal credit?

 Yes.
 Only firms certified by Empire State Development Corporation (ESDC), Division of Minority and Women's Business Development (DMWBD) can be utilized to meet MWBE participation goals on SUCF contracts at the time of submission.
 The use of non-NYS certified MWBEs will not be accepted for MWBE participation goal requirements.

-How do I become New York State Certified?
+• How do I become New York State Certified?

 To obtain information on becoming certified in New York State as a minority or woman-owned business visit: https://ny.newnycontracts.com/

-Once I submit an application to become certified can I participate and the prime get credit for my participation?
+• Once I submit an application to become certified can I participate and the prime get credit for my participation?

 No. There is no guarantee that filing an application will automatically result in certification.
 The process must be completed and a letter of certification issued.
 The New York State Contract System allows firms to monitor the certification process and interact directly with certification analyst.
 For more information visit: https://ny.newnycontracts.com/

-If I am a MBE or WBE prime consultant or contractor can I count myself toward the MBE or WBE goals?
+• If I am a MBE or WBE prime consultant or contractor can I count myself toward the MBE or WBE goals?

 You may count your MBE or WBE status toward the goals.
 Your participation is calculated based on work documented as self-performed by the MBE or WBE prime.
 In the spirit of the MWBE program, the Fund encourages MBE and WBE primes to provide opportunities to other MBE and WBE firms to participate in State procurement.

-Can a prime combine the MBE goal and WBE goal?
+• Can a prime combine the MBE goal and WBE goal?

 No. The goals are separate and each is expected to be met.
 In the event the prime is unable to meet the goals as stated, appropriate documentation should be submitted to justify the participation achieved.
 It is acceptable to exceed both goals where possible.